KDE/documentation-docs-kdenlive-org/user_interface/timeline.rst

       :align: left

-   :1: |go-down| Expand/collapse the track. :kbd:`Shift + click` to expand/collapse all tracks of the same type.
+   :1: |go-down| Expand/collapse the track. :kbd:`Shift+LMB` to expand/collapse all tracks of the same type.

    :2: Track name.
 Click on it to enter or change the name of the track.